 There are only two conflicts in Irish history which have seen close to 200,000 Irishmen in uniform.
-One is the First World War, which has undergone a welcome rehabilitation in Irish memory over the past 15 years- books on the topic abound, memorials are located around the island, and the State, media and Irish historians devote significant attention to it and the upcoming 100th anniversary.
+One is the First World War, which has undergone a welcome rehabilitation in Irish memory over the past 15 years– books on the topic abound, memorials are located around the island, and the State, media and Irish historians are devoting significant attention to it for the 100th anniversary.
 This is as it should be.
 The other of these two conflicts is the American Civil War.

 My name is Damian Shiels and I am a professional archaeologist who specialises in ‘conflict archaeology’, particularly where it relates to Ireland.
 I currently work with a commercial archaeology company, Rubicon Heritage Services Ltd, but have also spent time as one of the curatorial staff at the National Museum of Ireland where I worked with the military collections and in the design and preparation of the award-winning Soldiers and Chiefs military history exhibition.
 I have published a book on the Irish experience of the American Civil War with The History Press Ireland which you can buy from sites such as Amazon here and the Book Depository here.
-Recently I have started a part-time PhD on the impact of battle and the war on Irish-Americans at University College Cork.
 If you would like to find out more about the type of papers I have published and talks I have given you can see details on my academia.edu page here.